-It is possible to show that $\mathcal{D}_\theta$ is a diagonal matrix (deformation is an \textit{affine} transformation) in the chosen coordinate system and depends on $\theta$ as:
+$\mathcal{D}_\theta$ appears to be a diagonal matrix (deformation is an \textit{affine} transformation) in the chosen coordinate system and to depend on $\theta$ as:

-It is clear that it is possible to express $V_\theta$ in Eq. (\ref{eq:dir_lat}) via the another \textit{initial} matrix $V_{\beta}$ (in general case specified by an arbitrary angle $\beta$) in the right hand side of the equation.
-The main purpose here is to choose the material with dispersion properties is known to derive and to try to generalize properties of the whole \textit{family}.
-The convenient candidate is $V_{\theta_\perp}=\mathcal{D}_{\theta_\perp}\cdot V_{\pi/2}$:
+In Eq. (\ref{eq:dir_lat}) $V_\theta$ can be expressed by another \textit{initial} matrix $V_{\beta}$ (normally specified by an arbitrary angle $\beta$) in the right hand side of the equation.
+The idea is to choose a material with the known dispersion properties to further extrapolate them to the whole \textit{family}.
+The convenient choice will be $V_{\theta_\perp}=\mathcal{D}_{\theta_\perp}\cdot V_{\pi/2}$:

-which implies the unit cell of the \textit{original metamaterial} (the one with dispersion properties described in \cite{silveirinha2017lighttun, sakhno2021longitudinal}, Fig. \ref{fig:struct}(a)) as the \textit{initial} cell for the deformation.
-In that case the deformation matrix $\mathcal{I}_\theta$ in Eq. (\ref{eq:dir_lat_2}) is defined as:
+which implies that it is the unit cell of the \textit{original metamaterial} (the one with dispersion properties described in \cite{silveirinha2017lighttun, sakhno2021longitudinal}, Fig. \ref{fig:struct}(a)) that will be the \textit{initial} cell for the deformation.
+In this case the deformation matrix $\mathcal{I}_\theta$ in Eq. (\ref{eq:dir_lat_2}) is defined as:

-and gives the matrix of lattice vectors $V_\theta$ of $\theta$-metamaterial after applying it to the matrix $V_{\theta_\perp}$ for the \textit{original material}.
+and provides the matrix of lattice vectors $V_\theta$ of $\theta$-metamaterial after applying it to the matrix $V_{\theta_\perp}$ for the \textit{original material}.

-In addition to the \textit{deformation angle} the following parameter which determines the \textit{degree of the deformation} of the \textit{original} metamaterial can be introduced:
+Besides the \textit{deformation angle}, we introduce the following parameter which determines the \textit{degree of the deformation} of the \textit{original} metamaterial: